If you bulk too long, you risk adding more body fat than necessary, which will make it harder when you start your cutting cycle.

 When you’re ready to stop bulking you should return to a maintenance level of calories and focus on maintaining your weight even if your goal is to eventually start cutting to shed any additional fat mass that you may have put on.

-The main thing to note is that if you were successful in increasing your muscle mass then your maintenance calories may have increased because the more muscle you have the more calories that your body will burn, even while at rest.
+The main thing to note is that if you were successful in increasing your muscle mass then your maintenance calories may have increased because the more muscle you have the more calories your body will burn, even while at rest.

 This will give you a starting point to work from, but to truly determine your maintenance calories you’ll have to adhere to this intake for a week to see how your body weight and body composition change.